midlantica/LovelyBunchOfCoconuts/content/quotes/the-welfare-of-humanity-is-always-the-alibi-of-tyrants.md

 ---
-title: "The welfare of humanity is always the alibi of tyrants"
+title: 'The welfare of humanity is always the alibi of tyrants'
 ---

 ## "The welfare of humanity is always the alibi of tyrants."